 Chief complaints

-An 18 months old male child came to the outpatient department (OPD) of our hospital with complaints of mass per abdomen for 8 mo.
+An 18-month-old male child came to the outpatient department of our hospital with complaints of a mass per abdomen for 8 mo.

 Present illness

-On elaborating the history of presenting illness the mother noticed the mass 8 mo ago while bathing the child.
+On elaborating upon the history of presenting illness, the mother noticed the mass 8 mo ago while bathing the child.
 The mass was insidious in onset and slowly progressive in nature.
-There were no associated symptoms of fever, vomiting, reduced appetite, failure to thrive or jaundice.
+There were no associated symptoms of fever, vomiting, reduced appetite, failure to thrive, or jaundice.

 History of past illness

-The child was full term born and had no previous history of any illness since childhood.
+The child was born full-term and had no previous history of any illness since childhood.

 Physical examination upon admission

-On examination the child was conscious, playful and active.
+On examination, the child was conscious, playful, and active.
 His vitals were within normal limits.
-Per abdomen examination revealed a non tender mass of approximately 10 cm × 9 cm extending from inferior liver margin in right hypochondriam to right iliac fossa and umbilical regions.
-It was round to oval in shape and firm in consistency with ill defined margins.
+Per abdomen examination revealed a non-tender mass of approximately 10 cm × 9 cm extending from inferior liver margin in the right hypochondriam to the right iliac fossa and umbilical regions.
+It was round to oval in shape and firm in consistency with ill-defined margins.

 Laboratory and imaging examinations

-Child was evaluated for the above complaint.
-Routine blood investigations were normal including liver function test.
-Serum alfa feto protein (AFP) was marginally raised (36.8).
-Contrast computed tomography (CT) of abdomen showed a large well defined circumscribed exophytic solid tumor measuring 95 mm × 83 mm × 96 mm arising from the posteroinferior margin of right lobe of liver predominantly from segment V with heterogeneous enhancement and cystic changes.
-Magnetic resonance imaging abdomen correlated with the CT findings and was suggestive of possibility of hepatoblastoma (Figure 1).
+The child was evaluated for the above complaint.
+Routine blood investigations were normal including the liver function test.
+Serum alpha-fetoprotein was marginally raised (36.8).
+Contrast computed tomography (CT) of the abdomen showed a large well defined circumscribed exophytic solid tumor measuring 95 mm × 83 mm × 96 mm arising from the posteroinferior margin of the right lobe of the liver, predominantly from segment V with heterogeneous enhancement and cystic changes.
+Magnetic resonance imaging abdomen correlated with the CT findings and suggested the possibility of hepatoblastoma (Figure 1).
 Initial core biopsy showed few groups of atypical cells of epithelial origin infiltrating loose collagenous tissue and was suspicious of hepatoblastoma (Figures 2-4).

 FINAL DIAGNOSIS

-This is a case of intrahepatic bile duct adenoma.
+This was a case of intrahepatic bile duct adenoma.

 TREATMENT

-Child was taken up for exploratory laparotomy.
+The child was treated with exploratory laparotomy.

 OUTCOME AND FOLLOW-UP

-Intra operatively a 10 cm × 9.5 cm mass was found to be arising from the posteroinferior margins of liver mostly from segment V and was unencapsulated.
-Non-anatomical wedge resection of liver along with the mass was done under general anaesthesia.
-Histopathology of the specimen showed a lot of proliferative bile ductules in connective tissue stroma containing cells of chronic inflammatory mediators with varying degree of fibrosis strongly suggesting a diagnosis of intrahepatic bile duct adenoma.
-On further evaluation immunohistochemistry panel came positive for CK 7 and was negative for CK 20, p53, anti-human hepatocyte supporting the diagnosis of intrahepatic bile duct adenoma (Figures 5-8).
-Post operative period was uneventful and on follow up child was doing well without any complications
+Intra-operatively, a 10 cm × 9.5 cm mass was found to arise from the posteroinferior margins of liver mostly from segment V and was unencapsulated.
+Non-anatomical wedge resection of liver along with the mass was done under general anesthesia.
+Histopathology of the specimen showed a lot of proliferative bile ductules in connective tissue stroma containing cells of chronic inflammatory mediators with varying degree of fibrosis, strongly suggesting a diagnosis of intrahepatic bile duct adenoma.
+On further evaluation, the immunohistochemistry panel was positive for cytokeratin 7 (CK 7) and was negative for CK 20, p53, and anti-human hepatocyte supporting the diagnosis of intrahepatic bile duct adenoma (Figures 5-8).
+The post-operative period was uneventful and on follow-up, the child was doing well without any complications

 DISCUSSION